-4. It has been a year of change throughout many of the partner organisations that make up the LSCB and SAB and a number of changes to Board representatives.
+- 4. It has been a year of change throughout many of the partner organisations that make up the LSCB and SAB and a number of changes to Board representatives.
 Despite this, along with ongoing public sector austerity measures, the two Annual Reports illustrate that considerable progress has been made.
-Neither of the Boards were subject to external inspections during 2016/17 and there were no new Safeguarding Adult Reviews or Serious Case Reviews commissioned.
-Nevertheless a number of emerging local and national issues meant that the two Boards were extremely busy.
+Neither of the Boards were subject to external inspections during 2017/18.
+There was one new Safeguarding Adult Review commissioned and no Children's Serious Case Reviews.
+Nevertheless, a number of emerging local and national issues meant that the two Boards were extremely busy. - 5.
+The LSCB and SAB have launched a new website which contains detailed information about Safeguarding in Gateshead.
+This includes information about the Boards, policies and procedures, training and information and advice for practitioners and members of the public www.gatesheadsafeguarding.org.uk.